-The method to get the equation of the line of intersection connecting two planes is to determine the set of points that satisfies the equations of both the planes.
-Since the equation of a plane comprises three variables and there are two equations (because of two planes), solving the concurrent equations will give a relationship between the three variables, which is equal to the equation of the intersection line.
+The method to get the equation of the line of intersection connecting two planes is to determine the set of points that satisfy both the planes’ equations.
+Since the equation of a plane comprises three variables and two equations (because of two planes), solving the simultaneous equations will give a relationship between the three variables, which is equal to the intersection line equation.

 Properties of a Plane

 - If there are two different planes than they are either parallel to each other or intersecting in a line, in a three-dimensional space